-- (a) Review the Council's corporate governance arrangements, including its ethical framework, against recognised best practice and consider annual governance reports and assurances. - (b) Review any issue referred to it by the Chief Executive, a Deputy Chief Executive or any council body. - (c) Review the Annual Governance Statement prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account the Head of Internal Audit's opinion on the overall adequacy and effectiveness of the Council's framework of governance risk management and control. - (d) Consider the Council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - (e) Consider the Council's framework of assurance and ensure that it adequately addresses the risks and priorities of the Council. - (f) Monitor the effective development and operation of risk management in the Council.
+- (a) Review the Council's corporate governance arrangements, including its ethical framework, against recognised best practice and consider annual governance reports and assurances. - (b) Review any issue referred to it by the Chief Executive, an Executive Director, Chief Operating Officer or any council body - (c) Review the Annual Governance Statement prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account the Head of Internal Audit's opinion on the overall adequacy and effectiveness of the Council's framework of governance risk management and control - (d) Consider the Council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - (e) Consider the Council's framework of assurance and ensure that it adequately addresses the risks and priorities of the Council. - (f) Monitor the effective development and operation of risk management in the Council - (g) Monitor progress in addressing risk-related issues reported to the committee, to consider reports on the effectiveness of internal controls, and monitor the implementation of agreed actions - (h) To consider reports on the effectiveness of financial management arrangements including compliance with CIPFA's Financial Management Code - (i) To review the governance and assurance arrangements for significant partnerships or collaborations

-- (g) Monitor progress in addressing risk-related issues reported to the committee, to consider reports on the effectiveness of internal controls, and monitor the implementation of agreed actions. - (h) Review the assessment of risks and potential harm to the Council from fraud and corruption. - (i) Monitor the counter-fraud strategy, actions and resources. - (j) Report to those charged with governance on the committee's findings, conclusions and recommendations concerning the adequacy and effectiveness of the Council's governance, risk management and internal control frameworks; and internal and External Audit functions. - (k) Report to the Council on an annual basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purposes. - (I) Oversee the application of the governance arrangements for the Cheshire Pension Fund.
+- (j) Review the assessment of risks and potential harm to the Council from fraud and corruption. - (k) Monitor the counter-fraud strategy, actions and resources - (I) Report to those charged with governance on the committee's findings, conclusions and recommendations concerning the adequacy and effectiveness of the Council's governance, risk management and internal control frameworks; and internal and External Audit functions. - (m) Report to the Council on an annual basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purposes - (n) Oversee the application of the governance arrangements for the Cheshire Pension Fund

-Internal Audit Functions:
+Internal Audit Functions

-- (a) Consider the Head of Internal Audit's annual report and opinion, together with reports from the Head of Internal Audit on internal audit's performance during the year, including: - (i) summaries of internal audit activity (actual and proposed) - (ii) the level of assurance it can give over the Council's corporate governance framework, risk management and control - (iii) key findings, issues of concern and action in hand as a result of internal audit work - (iv) the results of the Quality Assurance Improvement Programme - (v) reports on instances where the internal audit function does not conform to Public Sector Internal Audit Standards, considering whether the non-conformance is significant enough that it must be included in the Annual Governance Statement - (b) Consider summaries of specific Internal Audit reports, as requested. - (c) Consider a report on the effectiveness of Internal Audit to support the Annual Governance Statement, where required to do so by the Accounts and Audit Regulations. - (d) Receive reports outlining the action taken where the Head of Internal Audit has concluded that management has accepted a level of risk that may be unacceptable to the Council or there are concerns about progress with the implementation of agreed actions.
+- (a) Consider the Head of Internal Audit's annual report and opinion, together with reports from the Head of Internal Audit on internal audit's performance during the year, including: - (i) summaries of internal audit activity (actual and proposed); - (ii) key findings, issues of concern and action in hand as a result of internal audit work - (iii) the results of the Quality Assurance Improvement Programme (QAIP) - (iv) the statement on the level of conformance with Public Sector Internal Audit Standards and Local Government Application Note and the results of the QAIP that support the statement - (v) reports on instances where the internal audit function does not conform to Public Sector Internal Audit Standards, considering whether the nonconformance is significant enough that it must be included in the Annual Governance Statement - (vi) the opinion on the overall adequacy and effectiveness of the 17 Council's framework of governance, risk management and control together with the summary work supporting the opinion. - (b) Consider summaries of specific Internal Audit reports, as requested - (c) Consider a report on the effectiveness of Internal Audit to support the Annual Governance Statement, where required to do so by the Accounts and Audit Regulations. - (d) Receive reports outlining the action taken where the Head of Internal Audit has concluded that management has accepted a level of risk that may be unacceptable to the Council or there are concerns about progress with the implementation of agreed actions.